aichaos/rivescript-playground/README.md

 # Shared Snippets

-This app requires no configuration, but the "Share" feature of the app needs to write JSON files to the hard disk.
-It writes them into a folder named "share" relative to the app's current working directory.
-It will need permission to create this folder when it doesn't exist and to read and write files in it.
+This app requires no configuration, but the "Share" feature of the app needs to write a SQLite database file named `database.sqlite` to the hard disk in its current working directory.
+It will need permission to create this file when it doesn't exist, update it and read from it.

 Here is an example Supervisor configuration for running this app: